The Atacama Cosmology Telescope: Flux Upper Limits from a Targeted Search for Extragalactic Transients: Results

 The measured characteristic luminosity of the stacked maps are listed in Tables~\ref{table:stack_sne_CC}, \ref{table:stack_sne_Ia}, \ref{table:stack_tdes}, and \ref{table:stack_grbs} for core collapse SNe, type Ia SNe, TDEs, and GRBs, respectively.
 In the tables, the rightmost column shows the maps stacked across time intervals, the bottom row shows the maps stacked across frequency channels, and the bottom right corner shows the overall stack for all time intervals and frequencies.
-In all tables, except Table~\ref{table:stack_sne_Ia}, we show a reference for the respective frequency and time interval, calculated using the SED model of the reference, as described above.
-This reference flux is also transformed into characteristic luminosity by using the distance to the reference source.

-All of the measurements in the stacked maps show non-detections with small S/N. We conclude that our stacked maps do not contain evidence of any source detection.